USFS Truck Broken Into At Evacuation Center In Loveland

 Comments

 LOVELAND, Colo.
 (CBS4) – A U.S. Forest Service employee says someone broke into her company truck at the Embassy Suites in Loveland.
-She’s helping fight the wildfires charring hundreds of thousands of acres of Colorado.
+She’s helping fight the wildfires that have charred hundreds of thousands of acres in Colorado and staying at the hotel.

 The Embassy Suites is serving as an evacuation center for many people forced out of their homes because of the East Troublesome Fire.